 Here is what we do NOT know

 Whether e-cigs help smokers quit.
-There are some anecdotal stories of ex-smokers who could not quit until they tried e-cigarettes, but there is no substantiating research yet to corroborate this claim.
+There are some anecdotal stories of ex-smokers who could not quit until they tried e-cigarettes, but there is relatively little and sometimes contradicting research yet to corroborate this claim.

 The contents of the vapor.
 The marketing is aimed at making consumers think e-cigarettes just emit water vapor, but they do not.
 There is some strong evidence that the vapor contains toxins and carcinogens, and because there are dozens of unregulated manufacturers, it is impossible to know what exactly is being inhaled by the people who are exposed to vapor from e-cigarette users.